-Owens became interested in electronic music, and collaborated with Daniel Avery on his 2013 album Drone Logic.
+Owens became interested in electronic music and collaborated with Daniel Avery on his 2013 album Drone Logic.
 She released her first EP, Oleic, in 2016 and a self-titled album in 2017.
-Sophomore album Inner Song was delayed by the 2020 coronavirus pandemic.
+Her sophomore album Inner Song was delayed by the 2020 coronavirus pandemic.

 Kelly Lee Owens Album Reviews